Have problems with your rear toe settings staying put? This might be your solution.

 Getting the bolts thru.
 If your trailing arms use 8.8 hardware, this is the time to get harder fasteners.

 Since the rtab holes that the bolts go thru are free to move a bit, you may have to work the rtabs a little to get them to line up with your holes/slots in your rtab ears.
 You can’t just move the trailing arm around to reposition the rtabs because the latter is free to pivot.
 In the pic below, you’d never be able to get the bolt thru because the hole is not centered on the slot.
-You may have to screw with the spherical rtab a bit to coax it to get more centered so you can get your bolts thru.
 With your subframe removed from the car tho, it’s easy to see exactly what the problem is, and if you can see a problem, you can solve it.